The Mindful Postpartum Handbook; maternal self-care with the Alexander Technique

 Mother breastfeeding her newborn baby while using a manual breast pump.

-The book is work in progress and will be self-published.
+The book is work in progress and a book proposal will be submitted to literary agents in summer 2023.

 If you'd like to be kept in the picture please use the newsletter subscription form on this page.